gavingmiller/ocr-screen-shot-app/README.md

 - Send extracted values to the provided Google Form.
 - Display a list of processed screenshots with an indicator for upload success or failure.
 - View extracted stats in a table on the detail screen.
+- Save stats locally using the **Add to Analysis Database** button for later review.

 ## Setup